Ill-posed Surface Emissivity Retrieval from Multi-Geometry Hyperspectral Images using a Hybrid Deep Neural Network: Methods

 \Fig{fig:architecture} shows our proposed hybrid network including three primary blocks, 1) a two-layer fully connected network (I), followed by a Sigmoid activation layer at the end to predict the normalized downwelling radiance, 2) three single-layer fully connected networks (II), each followed by a Leaky Rectified Linear Unit (LeakyReLU) activation layer, to transform the range, angle and wavelength into the feature vectors with the same length of 256 neurons, and 3) a convolutional encoder and decoder (III) to take the blended 3x256 feature vectors generated by (II) to predict the normalized upwelling radiance $L_{up}$ and unnormalized transmission $\tau(\lambda)$.

-Thus, our network requires three inputs for each pixel, including the $wavelength$, $range$ and $angle$.
+Thus, the network requires three inputs for each pixel, including the wavelength, range and angle.
 The fully-connected networks (II) directly take these three inputs to generate feature vectors for the encoder-decoder framework, which are key factors to learn the atmospheric characteristics under multiple geometries.
-Due to the property of geometric-independency, downwelling radiance is predicted by a distinct network (I), which is constrained by \Eq{equ:simpRTE}.
-The branched architecture of proposed network allows that $L_{up}$ and $\tau(\lambda)$ can be learned separately from $L_{down}$, which obeys the geometric and physical relationships among these radiative components towards the at-sensor total radiance.
+The downwelling radiance reaching at the target is the integration of all opening atmosphere self-emitted radiance, for which the range and angle are not the causes.
+Thus, downwelling radiance is predicted by a distinct network (I), which is constrained by \Eq{equ:simpRTE}.
+The variation of geometric factors and the wavelengths causes the upwelling radiance and atmospheric transmission vary.
+The branched architecture of proposed network allows that $L_{up}$ and $\tau(\lambda)$ can be learned separately from $L_{down}$.

+This network requires data collected at multi-geometries to learn the geometry-independent $L_{down}$ and geometry-dependent $\tau(\lambda)$ and $L_{up}$.
+If geometries are same for all collected ground pixels, this proposed hybrid network would be same as other data-driven deep neural networks without the causality implemented.
+This is because, even the $range$ and $angle$ are the causes for the variation of $\tau(\lambda)$ and $L_{up}$, the observed data only have one geometry.
+Thus, the network cannot learn the geometry dependencies of different atmospheric components from the observed data.